 I wanted to have the chance to savor the slow life that you live in Gozo that would not have been possible only with a day trip.
 In hindsight I would base myself in Malta and travel to Gozo for a day tour.

 Malta and Gozo are served by a public transport service and two routes of the hop on / off bus, but we wanted to be more independent.
 After driving in Peru and usually driving in Italy, we were certainly not scared of driving in Malta.

-So we rented a car with our favorite, many times tested, online company (economy car rental) that also this time secured a really low price (just around €40 for 6 days!!!!) and we didn’t have to pay an extra fee for a really early drop off.
+So we rented a car with our favourite, many times tested, online company (economy car rental) that also this time secured a really low price (just around €40 for 6 days!!!!) and we didn’t have to pay an extra fee for a really early drop off.

 I had checked also other companies and all offered the possibility to ferry the car between Malta and Gozo without any additional insurance.
 Always check because sometimes there may be clauses that limit these things.